barryclark/jekyll-now/_posts/2017-07-20-the-mature-developer.md

 <hr />

-Our job is characterised by operating on a daily basis with a patchy map of the problem and technical solutions, and so we’ve learned to trust ourselves despite this, always knowing we may encounter some condition previously obscured from us, and handling for that with estimates and honest communication; it’s our responsibility to say No, and to be honest at all times.

 > “Senior engineers don’t know everything.
 They’re not perfect in their technical knowledge, and they’re OK with that.”
 [On being a Senior](http://www.kitchensoap.com/2012/10/25/on-being-a-senior-engineer/)
 _John Allspaw_

 This is a much more sustainable aspiration for web devs, especially those looking to be effective leads.
 Of course Maturity isn't a title given to who’s been anywhere the longest, but an attitude that any self-motivated software team will benefit from encouraging in all members.
-The best organisations allow their people this space; that implicit trust to seek feedback from colleagues, and admit to not knowing things.
+We can encourage this space within teams; that implicit trust to seek feedback from colleagues, learn in safety, and admit to not knowing things - because our goals are bigger than us.

 > “As our island of knowledge grows, so does our shore of ignorance.”
 _John Wheeler, Physicist_